 For administrators: The policy in Let users launch Compute instances includes the ability to stop or start an existing instance.
 If the specified group doesn't need to launch instances or attach volumes, you could simplify that policy to include only

 If you're new to policies, see Getting Started with Policies and Common Policies.
 For reference material about writing policies for instances, cloud networks, or other Core Services API resources, see Details for the Core Services.

 When an underlying Oracle Cloud Infrastructure component needs to undergo maintenance, you are notified before the impact to your VM instances.
 If your VM instances are scheduled for a maintenance reboot, you can proactively reboot (or stop and start) your instances using the Console, API, or CLI at any time before the scheduled reboot.
 This let you control how and when your applications experience downtime.
 Customer-managed VM maintenance is supported on standard and GPU instance shapes, including Oracle-provided platform images and custom images imported from outside of Oracle Cloud Infrastructure.

 To identify the VM instances that you can proactively reboot, using the Console, check the Maintenance Reboot field for the instance.
 If the instance has a maintenance reboot scheduled and can be proactively rebooted, this field displays the date and start time for the reboot.
 To check this using the API, use the

-When you reboot, or stop and start the instance, it is migrated to a different physical VM host.
-Once the Maintenance Reboot field is blank, the instance is no longer impacted by the maintenance event.
+When the Maintenance Reboot field is blank, the instance is no longer impacted by the maintenance event.
 If you choose not to reboot before the scheduled time, then Oracle Cloud Infrastructure will reboot and migrate your instances within a 24-hour period after the scheduled time.

 To make it easier to locate and perform these actions on your VM instances, you can use Search with a predefined query to find all instances that have a maintenance reboot scheduled.